The Kidnapping of Arabella: Production

 The film is written and directed by Italian director Carolina Cavalli, in her second feature film.
 It is produced by Elsinore Film and The Apartment, a Fremantle company.
 The producers are Antonio Celsi for Elsinore and Annamaria Morelli for The Apartment.

 The cast is led by Benedetta Porcaroli and includes Lucrezia Guglielmino in a titular role, and Chris Pine in an Italian-speaking part, his first non English-language role.

 Principal photography took place in August 2024 between Veneto and Emilia-Romagna in northern Italy.

+Reception

+The film received generally favorable reviews from critics, who praised its direction, screenplay, and the performances of Porcaroli and Guglielmino.

+Emanuele Bucci of Ciak drew comparisons to the director's previous work, Amanda (2022), highlighting similar themes such as "critiques of the upper-class microcosm" and the portrayal of "clashing female characters."

+Damiano Panattoni of Movieplayer.it described the film as "a dysfunctional coming-of-age story that emphasizes the importance of writing in its visual execution," referring to the director as "a highly interesting filmmaker."

+Giorgio Amadori of Sentieri Selvaggi characterized the film as an "absurdist comedy" that distinguishes itself from Italian cinema, drawing parallels to the works of Joel and Ethan Coen and Wim Wenders.
+While he acknowledged some "heavy-handedness" in the screenplay, he appreciated the film's divisive, imperfect nature, noting that it could even be "off beat" in certain aspects.

+In addition, Dazed ranked the film 11th on its list of the best films of 2025.

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 65% based on 20 reviews, with an average rating of 5.3/10.